erictrudeau/django-suit-v1/README.rst

 Django Suit v1
 ==============

 Note: Django Suit v1 and v2 are no longer maintained by the creator `darklow <https://github.com/darklow>`_.

-This is a maintenance fork of Suit v1, updated for Django v3 by `mhindery <https://github.com/mhindery>`_ and for Django v4 by myself.
+This is a maintenance fork of Suit v1, updated for Django v3 by `mhindery <https://github.com/mhindery>`_ and for Django v4 by `erictrudeau <https://github.com/erictrudeau>`_.

 Suit v1
 ==============